software-mansion/starknet.py/docs/guide/account_and_client.rst

 Creating "Outside transaction" and executing it. `SNIP-9 <https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-9.md>`_
 ---------------------------------------------------------------------------------------------------------------------------

 Account also provides a way of creating a call and signing to allow for another account (caller) to execute it later on original account behalf.
-This will also allow caller to execute calls encoded in that transaction for free (signer will pay the fee).
+Account does not need to funded with tokens for transaction to execute as caller will pay the execution fee.

 .. codesnippet:: ../../starknet_py/tests/e2e/docs/guide/test_account_sign_outside_transaction.py
     :language: python